La Marcha Por La Humanidad: 2012 Threat and resolution

 In December 2011, while a major renovation to the University Center was about to begin, the University of Houston refused to give written assurances to activists and alumna indicating that the mural would be preserved and displayed in the remodeled University Center.
 Instead, the university offered the possibility of digitizing an image of the piece.
-Contributing to alumna and student concerns was the fact that the year before several murals had been whitewashed at TSU, a university about one mile away.
+Contributing to alumna and student concerns was that the year before several murals had been whitewashed at TSU, a university about one mile away.
 Protests, press conferences and petitions were quickly organized.

 In January 2012 the University of Houston formally agreed to preserve the mural and to prominently feature the mural in the University Center's new building design.
 Diana Gutierrez, a student at the university, did a great deal of campus organizing on behalf of the mural.
 She did an interview with Mi Casa Broadcasting, explaining her thoughts.
 Professor Lorenzo Cano, Associate Dean for the Center for Mexican American Studies, was involved in the original efforts to have the mural painted.
 In at least one interview, he spoke about the murals significance, commenting that when he was enrolled, the Chicano community was not represented very well.

 After the university had committed to preserving the mural, the university Art Acquisition Committee took over the management of the preservation.
 Soon after, Mr. Gonzales requested permission to paint an addition to the lower section of the mural, representing the protests and efforts to save the mural and the miracle that the mural was preserved entitled "En Los Manos de Dios", translated "In the Hands of God".
 Mr Gonzales was opposed by fellow artist, Ruben Reyna, who was against any changes being made to the originality of the mural and was supported by Mr. Lorenzo Cano and Tatcho Mindiola, the Director of the Center for Mexican American Studies at UofH.
 The University System-wide Art Acquisition Committee (SWAAC) denied ,artist Gonzales' request to add this addition to the mural.
 The System-wide Art Acquisition Committee is now in charge of caring for the mural.

 On January 28, 2014 the University of Houston unveiled the restored piece, which is now on display in the Barnes & Noble student bookstore, located in the University Center.

 Significance beyond university

 The Chicano Mural movement has been recognized internationally as a significant cultural contribution.
 The Texas State Historical Commission mentions that the Chicano Mural Movement of the 1960s and 70's helped to affirm cultural identity and to challenge racism.
 The association's website chronicles many murals which were removed or painted over due to controversial themes.
 Many fell into poor conditions due to their location on exterior walls.
-The Chicano Mural seems to be one which has withstood challenges to its message, and may be one of the best preserved murals of the period.